YiZhiYuanYuan-qyy/csecon206/Problem Set 1/README.md

 		 A = xc + yr where c means the confidence index for a person, which is from 0 to 1; r means the risk index for a person, which is from 0 to 1. x and y are parameters to adjust the model.
 			- i. confidence index: whether the player is easily to trust the others.
 This factor can be related to a player's past experience, such as whether they have been cheated on, as well as their personality, such as whether they are cheerful
 			- ii. risk index: whether the player is willing to take the risk.
 This factor may relate to how much a player can afford to lose and what is the player's risk appetite
-		- For the first 4 round, the payoff for Player 1 is 40 + 198A, for Player 2 is 198A.
+		- For the first 4 round, the payoff for Player 1 is (10 + 49.5A1) + (10 + 49.5A2) +...+ (10 + 49.5A4) = 40 + 49.5A1 + 49.5A2 +...+ 49.5A4, for Player 2 is 49.5A1 + 49.5A2 +...+ 49.5A4.
-		- In the last round, the Player 2 will not give back.
-To maximize its own profit, Player 2 would not return anything in the last round.
-However, although Player 1 knows that, it has no choice because it also wants the maximum profit.
+		- Case analysis: In the last round, whether Player 1 chooses to participate depends on the confidence index and the risk index but the parameters might different, because the Player 2 is more likely to defect, which means it's riskier to work together.
+Again, Player 1 has already got too much and only several units can bring a huge benefit, so it may want to engage the game.
+For Player 2, it might want to betray the Player 1 and it might be able to have a good cooperation with Player 1 and choose to return Player 1 a little bit.
+			- The situation is very difficult to analze.
+I bring a equilibrium which achieve the payoffs of each player are the maximum.
+In the last round the two players are still follow the half-half method.
+			- The total payoff for Player 1 is (10 + 49.5A1) + (10 + 49.5A2) +...+ (10 + 49.5A5) = 50 + 49.5A1 + 49.5A2 +...+ 49.5A5, for Player 2 is 49.5A1 + 49.5A2 +...+ 49.5A5.

 - oTree Experimental Code